 - The tenant has experienced a job loss or loss of income due to COVID-19

 - Then tenant has either tested positive for COVID-19 or has been ordered to self-quarantine by a local or state health department.

 This Order was in place from April 1, 2020 to May 15, 2020.
 At this time, the Governor has not extended the Order, and all state restrictions on evictions have been removed.
 This may change later, and future state restrictions are still a possibility.

-Please contact Hepworth & Associates to help navigate the eviction process during this confusing time.
+Please contact Hepworth Legal to help navigate the eviction process during this confusing time.